 There are three common questions folks ask us when considering a direct box:

-In the studio, recording from a separate room (isolation booth) enables the engineer to capture a direct sound from the instrument using a direct box and also add a mic in front of the amplifier to capture the tone generated by the amp.
+In the studio, recording from a separate room (isolation booth) enables the engineer to capture a direct sound from the instrument using a direct box in addition to adding a mic in front of the amplifier to capture the tone generated by the amp.
 When recording in the control room, you may or may not need a DI box, depending on the tone you are looking for.
-Most mixer inputs have a ‘one size fits all’ type of input that may not flatter your instrument.
-A good DI box is optimized to interface with your mixing desk or recording system by presenting the instrument with the right input impedance.
+Most mixer inputs have a ‘one size fits all’ type of instrument input that may not flatter your particular instrument.
+A good DI box is optimized to interface with your mixing desk or recording system by presenting the instrument with the right input impedance and converting it to a balanced signal ideal for the console or interface.
 This can take the edge off the instrument for a smoother, more natural sound.
+Using a good DI box in the studio also allows for a clean recording of the instrument signal which can then be later played back for Reamping.

 A simple rule of thumb: